KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 Hortonworks Sandbox
 -------------------

-If installing in a new Hortonworks sandbox make sure to do the following first before running through the installation steps below.
+If you are installing in a new Hortonworks sandbox, make sure to do the following first before running through the installation steps below.

 :doc:`HortonworksSandboxConfiguration`